Columbia Heights, Minnesota: History

 Columbia Heights was formed as a village on March 14, 1898, when it separated from the former Fridley Township.
 On July 21, 1921, the Charter of the City of Columbia Heights was adopted and the city was formed.

 A Polish flag and white eagle are on the sign marking the border between Columbia Heights and Minneapolis, visible when entering Columbia Heights on Central Avenue, in celebration of the suburb's early roots as a Polish–American community.
 In 1991, Columbia Heights joined Sister Cities International and selected Łomianki, Poland as its Sister City.
 In 1944, a plane of Allied flyers was shot down during the Warsaw uprising, near Łomianki.
 The brother of a long time Columbia Heights resident was on that mission.
 In 1987, the people of Łomianki erected a monument in memory of the American flyers who lost their lives.
 Because of this personal connection Łomianki was selected as the Sister City.

 Abraham Lincoln's funeral car was bought by Thomas Lowry who restored it and featured it at a number of exhibitions throughout the country.
 When not in use, it was stored in Columbia Heights but was destroyed by a fire on March 18, 1911.

 In 2016, Columbia Heights was honored with the All-American City Award according to the National Civic League.

-In popular culture

-Columbia Heights, the Heights Jamboree, Hylander, and many other references to the city and Minnesota appear in Pat Proft's 1998 film Wrongfully Accused.
+In 2023, Columbia Heights formed a second Sister City with Galdogob, Somalia for its growing and significant Somali American population.